Skip to main content

 terminal

-$ git ax status
+$ git ax ps

-fix-auth-test claude-code running 3m22s
+fix-auth-test claude running 3m22s

 refactor-db-pool codex done 4 files changed

-add-metrics claude-code running 0m47s
+add-metrics claude running 0m47s

 $ git ax attach fix-auth-test